danielcn/flask-all/README.md

 - flask-logging: using logging library to add and get logs
 - flask-login-decorator: app axample to demostrate how to use decorator for login
 - flask-migrate: app example to demonstrate the migrations steps using alembic
-- flask-pymongo: app exmple to demostrate how to connectioon in mongo db using flask
+- flask-rabbitmq: app to work with queues  in mongo db using flask
+- flask-test: test example using unitiitest and pytest
 - flask-redis: app that show the use of redis in a simple way
 - flask-rest-sqlite: a simple rest app builded using sqlite
 - flask-session: controling sessions
 - flask-sqlite: database for sqlite
-- flask-test: test example using unittest and pytest
+- flask-test: test example using unitiitest and pytest

 Details
 ------------